-Our security law department regularly advise our clients in respect of the implications of the PPSA in relation to certain transactions across areas of law including property, commercial, intellectual property, banking and finance, insolvency and disputes.
+Our commercial lawyers regularly advise our clients in respect of the implications of the PPSA in relation to certain transactions across areas of law including property, commercial, intellectual property, banking and finance, insolvency and disputes.

 We can provide practical advice in respect of: